 Raceland is a somewhat small town located in the state of Louisiana.
 With a population of 10,420 people and four constituent neighborhoods, Raceland is the 49th largest community in Louisiana.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Raceland is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Raceland is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Raceland who work in office and administrative support (12.20%), management occupations (7.47%), and sales jobs (7.25%).
+Overall, Raceland is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Raceland who work in office and administrative support (13.44%), sales jobs (8.48%), and management occupations (8.39%).

-The percentage of adults in Raceland with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.78% of adults in Raceland have a bachelor's degree or advanced degree.
+The citizens of Raceland are slightly less educated than the national average of 21.84% for the average city or town: 14.82% of adults in Raceland have a bachelor's degree or advanced degree

 Raceland is an extremely ethnically-diverse town.
 The people who call Raceland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Raceland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Raceland include French Canadian, German, English, and Italian.
+Important ancestries of people in Raceland include French Canadian, German, Italian, and Acadian/Cajun.

 The most common language spoken in Raceland is English.
 Other important languages spoken here include French and Spanish.